 Travis and I went to the Lighthouse Labs graduation/Demo Day in Vancouver last night and we are so glad we did.
-The event was an inspiring chance to meet some up-and-coming web development talent, see what they’re working on and learn about what matters to them.
+The event was an inspiring chance to meet some up-and-coming web development talent, and see what they’re working on and learn about what matters to them.
 Web development is an in-demand job, as more and more people want their websites to look great and appeal to the masses to gain traffic and recognition.
 There are web developers like Big Gorilla Design that are already established, that some may aspire to be like.

 A memorable part of the evening was hearing the students explain why they joined Lighthouse Labs.
 Most already had an established skill, be it visual design or accounting, that they wanted to compliment with coding.

 I don’t know about you, but hearing a young accountant talk about learning code makes me very afraid of my own personal competitiveness in the business world!